nusenu/ContactInfo-Information-Sharing-Specification/README.md

 #### uri

-The "uri" method uses the "tor-relay" well-known URI to fetch the tor relay IDs (fingerprints) from a fixed location on the `operatorurl` domain for verification.
+The "uri" method uses the "tor-relay" well-known URI to fetch the tor relay IDs (fingerprints) from a fixed location on the `url` domain for verification.

-Example: If the `operatorurl` points to "https://example.com", the verification process fetches the relay fingerprints from (the path and filename is static and defined in [tor proposal 326](https://gitlab.torproject.org/tpo/core/torspec/-/blob/master/proposals/326-tor-relay-well-known-uri-rfc8615.md)):
+Example: If the `url` points to "https://example.com", the verification process fetches the relay fingerprints from (the path and filename is static and defined in [tor proposal 326](https://gitlab.torproject.org/tpo/core/torspec/-/blob/master/proposals/326-tor-relay-well-known-uri-rfc8615.md)):

 https://example.com/.well-known/tor-relay/rsa-fingerprint.txt

 The file contains RSA SHA1 relay fingerprints - one per line.
 It is not required that all listed relay IDs point to running relays.

-Note: This URI MUST be accessible via HTTPS regardless whether the operatorurl uses HTTPS or not.
+Note: This URI MUST be accessible via HTTPS regardless whether the `url` uses HTTPS or not.
 The URI MUST NOT redirect to another domain.

 Tor Proposal 326 can define additional files in the "tor-relay" folder containing future relay ID formats that can be used to achieve the same goal (retrieve and verify relay IDs) in the future.
 It is recommended to always use the latest relay ID file format available.